-- Perform this exercise standing on the affected leg and have a wall/stable object nearby to assist with balance. - Shift your weight on to the affected leg and 'hover' the other leg off the floor. - Bend forward from the hip to move towards touching your toes. - At the same time, the trailing leg should stay straight and will travel backwards to act as a counterbalance whilst keeping your spine straight. - As you get close to touching your toes, you should feel a pull in the hamstrings and buttock of the standing leg. - Squeeze the buttock muscles to reverse the movement and return to standing. - To progress, hold a small amount of weight in the opposite hand to the leading leg and gradually increase this as strength develops.
+- Perform this exercise standing on the affected leg and have a wall/stable object nearby to assist with balance. - Shift your weight on to the affected leg and 'hover' the other leg off the floor. - Bend forward from the hip to move towards touching your toes. - At the same time, the trailing leg should stay straight and will travel backwards to act as a counterbalance whilst keeping your spine straight. - As you get close to touching your toes, you should feel a pull in the hamstrings and buttock of the standing leg. - · Squeeze the buttock muscles to reverse the movement and return to standing. - To progress, hold a small amount of weight in the opposite hand to the leading leg and gradually increase this as strength develops. - Perform this exercise up to 15 times, rest for 1 minute. - Repeat routine 2-3 times.